DHTMLX/gantt-docs/data/api/refs/gantt_methods.md

 {{api
 - api/gantt_addcalendar.md - adds a calendar into Gantt
 - api/gantt_addlink.md - adds a new dependency link
-- api/gantt_addlinklayer.md - displayes an additional layer with custom elements for a link in the timeline area
+- api/gantt_addlinklayer.md - displays an additional layer with custom elements for a link in the timeline area
 - api/gantt_addmarker.md - adds a marker to the timeline area
 - api/gantt_addshortcut.md - adds a new keyboard shortcut
 - api/gantt_addtask.md - adds a new task